Champions League group stage: Barcelona paired with Juventus, Man United face PSG & draw in full | Goal.com

 The two men, who have shared 11 of the last 12 Ballon d'Or awards between them, enjoyed a historic rivalry in La Liga, and will resume hostilities in Europe's elite competition next month.

+Barca and Juve have been joined in Group G by Dynamo Kiev and Ferencvaros, the Hungarian outfit who beat Celtic en-route to qualifying for the main draw for the first time in their history.

-Meanwhile, Manchester United's return to the Champions League has been marked with a draw against last year's Champions League finalists PSG in Group H.
+Meanwhile, Manchester United's return to the Champions League has been marked with a draw against last year's Champions League finalists PSG, RB Leipzig and Istanbul Basaksehir in Group H.

+Reigning champions Bayern Munich will play Atletico Madrid, Red Bull Salzburg and Lokomotiv Moscow in Group A for a place in the knockout stages, having got their hands on the trophy for the sixth time by beating PSG 1-0 in Lisbon on August 23.